reyajsabri/InterstellarTransportSystem/README.md

 Note: due to time constrain, XML format of the file-upload is not implemented.
 Probably tomorrow I will complete it.
 However, excel file-upload is implemented.

-To Run the Application:
+To Run the Application (Most common way):
+   - checkout both the project and import both project as Maven Project in your ide / environment.
-   - run maven Build, install "RouteFinderCore" project in your ide/environment
+   - run maven update, Build, install "RouteFinderCore" project in your ide/environment
-   - run maven Build, install "InterstellarTransportSystem" project [this will produce deployable war file includes all dependencies]
+   - run maven update, Build, install "InterstellarTransportSystem" project [this will produce deployable war file includes all dependencies]
    - deploy "InterstellarTransportSystem-0.0.1-SNAPSHOT.war" file.

 Context root of the Application will be "TransportSystem/"